Working with Us

 Salary

 *UWTSD is proud to be an Accredited Living Wage Employer.
-The Voluntary Living Wage (VLW) rate of £12.60 per hour is to be implemented on 1st April 2025.
-We will apply an adjustment to the hourly rate of pay for this role to increase it to £13.96 per hour
+The Voluntary Living Wage (VLW) rate is £13.85 per hour.
+We will apply an adjustment to the rate of pay for this role to increase it to £28,778 per annum plus London Weighting.

 Our aim is to transform education, and by doing so transform the lives of the individuals and the communities we serve.
 We are already recognised for providing an outstanding student experience:

-• 1st in Wales and joint 3rd in the UK for Student Satisfaction (Times Higher Education, July 2024)
+• 1st in Wales and 2nd in the UK for Student Satisfaction (Times Higher Education, July 2025)

 Our success is due to the commitment, skill, knowledge, and ability of our people working together.
 We are now building on this strong culture and provision to become a leading provider of accessible higher education.